 As an employer who cares about your employees’ mental health and wellbeing, you may want to provide mental health benefits that can help your team members who are dealing with issues like depression, substance abuse, and more.
 One great way to do that is to offer access to an Employee Assistance Program (EAP).

 An EAP can help employees with a variety of issues in and out of the workplace, including mental health services and help coping with personal, family, work, and financial issues.
 Discover more about how EAPs work and find out how they can provide mental health benefits for your team.

 Mental health matters.
 Although it is a personal issue, the effects of an individual’s mental health and wellbeing can be far-reaching and even impact their work life.
-Research from the Center for Prevention and Health Services estimates that the workplace costs of mental illness and substance abuse disorders range from $79 to $105 billion each year.
+According to Mental Health America’s Mind the Workplace study, the workplace financial impact of mental health issues is as high as $500 billion in lost workplace productivity each year.

 An Employee Assistance Program, or EAP, connects member employees to confidential, professional assistance to help with personal, family, and work issues.
 Often these services come at no charge to the employee.